-6) Close the file when done.
+5) Close the file when done.

-Using Dreamweaver CS6 H ITML

-Exercise 4 - Quick Revision

-Write True or False next to each of the following statements. a) It is essential for attribute values to have quotation marks around them.

-b) Only US spelling is recognised in HTML.

-c) It doesn't matter if tags are written in upper case or lower case letters.

-d) The contents of the Head section will not appear in the web browser's main window V.

-2) For each of the following lines of HTML, correct the error and explain why you believ an error. ve it is

-Our price list Correction
+Using Dreamweaver HTML Exercise 4 - Quick Revision Place a tick next to each of the following that is true. a) It is essential for attribute values to have quotation marks around them. b) Only US spelling is recognised in HTML. c) It doesn't matter if tags are written in upper case or lower case letters. d) The contents of the Head section will not appear in the web browser's main window.
+2) For each of the following lines of HTML, correct the error and explain why you believe it is an error.
+Our price list Correction Explanation

 Explanation

-CorrectionExplanation Bob's Garden Services Correction
+Bob's Garden Services

 Explanation

+-

-<align="center">Low prices every day!
-Correction</align="center">
+<align="center">Low prices every day!</align="center">

+Correction

 Explanation